BigPeteLord/security-research/README.md

 -How?: Install a Linux Distro from the internet via your own personal computer.
 Export the Linux OS onto your USB Drive(preferably a 32GB Drive, Linux is lightweight).
 Restart the Macbook and hold Option (⌥) key as soon as the start-up chime happens.
 This will launch Startup Manager, which is very accessible even on controlled Macs due to it being a low-level firmware function.
 Install Linux through the External Drive and you have successfully bypassed every safeguard on the Mac.

--Result?: MacOS safeguards completey bypassed.
-DiLL Kernel Extensions, CCHS Policies, DNS Rerouting, VPN Blocks, completey removed.
+-Result?: MacOS safeguards completely bypassed.
+DiLL Kernel Extensions, CCHS Policies, DNS Rerouting, VPN Blocks, completely removed.
 You are running your own OS, and a better one at that.
 Full access to everything, games could be exploited by loading Android Emulators allow further control.
 0 forensic traces as this is a start-up level bypass.
 Mosyle only runs once the OS has been launched.
-This is entirely firmware based exploit, completey untraceable unless it was physically witnessed.
+This is entirely firmware based exploit, completely untraceable unless it was physically witnessed.

 ## Proposed Mitigation Strategy
 -Restrict any binary from removable hardware or media using the MDM.